penk/mkxpud/README.markdown

 4. at least 700MB of hard disk free space

-We designed **mkxpud** to be distribution-independent, but at current development stage, only limited distribuations and released version have been fully tested.
+We designed **mkxpud** to be distribution-independent, but at current development stage, only limited distributions and released version have been fully tested.
 If you find something wrong or want to improve the function on different distribution, please post on our [forum](http://groups.google.com/group/pud-linux) or